abhisruta/abhisruta/README.md

-- 👋 Hi, I’m Abhisruta Maity
+- 👋 Hi, I’m Abhisruta Maity, an undergraduage at Indian Institute of Science Education and Research, Kolkata
 - 👀 I’m interested in Mathematics, Computer Science and Physics.
 - 🌱 I’m currently learning Subtle things like CLI tools etc.